Almarranz/KMOS_reduction/README.md

 > Note: you have to specify the folders with the scicience and sky cubes are
 > in the script.
 Also, specify if you have **singles_cubes** or ** reconstructed_cubes**

-3. Createa .sof file (this is a regular text file with extension .sof) in this way:
-SCI_RECONSTRUCTED_object.fits OBJECT_CUBE